swfiua/gotu/docs/about.rst

 the book.
 I very much recommend, that if you have made it this far, go read the book, the first chapter at least, I am here for questions.

+If anything here does not make sense, it is more than likely that I have got something spectacularly wrong here.
+Check the source first.

 .. _Poincaré Conjecture: http://msp.warwick.ac.uk/~cpr/poincare.pdf